There's something about the honesty in the playfulness

 For other mental health professionals, clinical supervision is a valuable addition to help you practice more confidently and ethically.
 You may be on your way to licensure or adding the RPT credential.
 I provide supervision for those seeking licensure in Florida and Georgia or the RPT credential world-wide.

-I want you supervision to be what you need.
+Jeanine will help you with new, tangible ideas to better support your clients.
 We will integrate client consultation, weaving theory into practice, maintaining ethical boundaries, and self care to help you grow as a clinician.
+Jeanine will also help you navigate the licensure process to ensure you can practice independently.

 Play Therapy Supervision Internationally (Online or in person)